Lehrter-Lab/Raw-Data-Processing/README.md

 The threshold for a standard flags in the script is an ordinary r-squared of < 0.9990.
 This flag is conservative and should be adjusted upwards as necessary.

 If standards are excluded in the TOC software, that will not be reflected in the script.
 Make a note of any such exclusions.

+## SQL
+Currently there are two scripts in this sub repo.
+One generates an SQLite database using input master sheets assuming a format identical to the NOAA Restore data.
+The second visualizes this data.
+Note that in the generator file there is currently a bug with overwrites when updating.
+Nothing breaks but this needs to be resolved for proper version controlling of the database records.